German, French leaders stand united against Turkey

-The remarks by Merkel and Sarkozy, underlining the two conservative leaders’ well-known opposition to Turkish membership, came during a meeting on Sunday.
-The two met in Berlin in a mutual show of support ahead of the June 7 European Parliament elections.
-Sarkozy's visit marked the first time that a French president had campaigned in Germany in the run-up to an election.
+The remarks by German Chancellor Angela Merkel and French President Nicolas Sarkozy, underlining the two conservative leaders’ well-known opposition to Turkish membership, came during a meeting on Sunday.
+The two met in Berlin in a mutual show of support ahead of the June 7 elections.
+Sarkozy's visit was the first time that a French president had campaigned in Germany in the run-up to an election.
 Merkel is scheduled to make a reciprocal trip to Paris at the end of this month.

 French President Sarkozy, a longtime opponent of Turkish membership, last week advocated discussing a common economic and security forum with Turkey as an alternative.
 “When Angela Merkel says Europe must have borders, she is right -- because a Europe without borders would be a Europe without a will, without identity, without values,” he said at Sunday's event, where he was a guest of honor as France's leading conservative.

 He was quoted earlier on Sunday as telling Germany's Bild am Sonntag newspaper, “Let us stop making vain promises to Turkey and study with it the creation of a big common economic and human space.”
 Asked to comment on Sarkozy's proposal, Krisztina Nagy, the spokesperson for EU Enlargement Commissioner Olli Rehn, said at a press conference on Monday that the European Commission's stance on Turkey was clear and that what mattered was Turkey's fulfillment of the membership criteria.

 Ankara rejects anything that falls short of full membership.
 On Friday, newly appointed Foreign Minister Ahmet Davutoğlu said Turkey was asking the EU to keep its promises because proposing alternatives to membership was “disrespectful not to us, but to European culture itself.”